 - The Executive Branch: Presidency Council, which is made up of the President, a maximum of three Vice Presidents, and the Council of Ministers which includes the Prime Minister, three deputy Prime Ministers, and 30 Ministers.

 - The Judicial Branch: Higher Judicial Council, the Federal Supreme Court over which nine judges preside, the Court of Cassation, the Public Prosecution Department, and the Judiciary Oversight Commission, as well as other federal courts.

-- Parliament (also: the Council of Representatives): The unicameral legislature of Iraq that is composed of 325 seats held by Members of Parliament.
+- The Legislative Branch / Parliament (also: Council of Representatives): The unicameral legislature of Iraq that is composed of 325 seats held by Members of Parliament.
 Parliament meets in the Green Zone of Baghdad.
 It consists of 325 members elected to four year terms, with two sessions in each annual term.
 It passes federal laws, oversees the executive, ratifies treaties, and approves nominations of specified officials.
 It elects the President of the Republic, who selects a prime minister from the majority coalition in Parliament.

 Parliament Committees: Headed by a Member of Parliament.
 Committees are responsible for oversight of Ministers and the Ministries in the Council of Ministers.